Woman reading to child

 Expand all

 An annuity is a long-term, tax-deferred contract issued by a life insurance company.
-It is designed to turn the investment made into the contract into regular payments that can last a lifetime.
+It’s designed to turn the investment made in the contract into regular payments that can last a lifetime.
 This is called annuitization.

-When someone purchases an annuity, they may have the option to name one or more beneficiaries.
-And those beneficiaries are then eligible to receive payments when the original annuitant passes away.
+When your loved one purchased the annuity, they had the option to name one or more beneficiaries.
+And those beneficiaries are then eligible to receive payments when your loved one passes away.

-Every situation is different, but two common ways that people receive annuity money are in a lump sum payment or in incremental amounts during the first 5 years after the contract owner's death.
+Every situation is different, but 2 common ways that people receive annuity money are in a lump-sum payment or in incremental amounts during the first 5 years after the contract owner passes away.

 Another payment option is to reinvest in an inherited annuity.
 For this type of payout, you can either:

-1. Annuitize the proceeds of the annuity to create a stream of income for a set period or for your lifetime.
+1. Annuitize the proceeds to create a stream of income for a set period or for your lifetime.

 - OR -